heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 In SAPL Server LT, API keys are a way of managing more than one client application with individual secrets.

-Each client is assigned to an individual API key and can authenticate by providing the following HTTP header: `API_KEY: <API KEY>`.
-For example: `API_KEY: phsNZdvQAFX9P2jgGzq9TrzUecQhsnHc`.
+Each client is assigned to an individual API key and can authenticate by providing the following HTTP header: `Authorization: Bearer <API KEY>`.
+For example: `Authorization Bearer sapl_7A7ByyQd6U_5nTv3KXXLPiZ8JzHQywF9gww2v0iuA3j`.

 **Use Case:** Managing multiple clients with high traffic and low latency requirements.